todthomson/intro-to-linux-dotnetcore-docker/Part4.md

 ## Creating an ASP.NET Core Project

+OK.
 Let's create a new ASP.NET Core Project.
 We begin the process exactly as we did for .NET Core; by using the `new` project scaffolding command.

 ```
 mkdir AspDotNetCoreTestApp